NYPL/metronome/CONTRIBUTING.md

 At this point in our process, pre V1, we are not super concerned with retiring documentation yet.
 However, this item is in our backlog.
 Please reference [the issue](https://github.com/NYPL/nypl-design-system-docs/issues/5) for updates on this topic.

 ## Contributing for Developers
+If you'd like to contribute to this project we label starter issues with [good first issue](https://github.com/NYPL/nypl-design-system-docs/labels/good%20first%20issue).
+We label more involved issues with [help wanted](https://github.com/NYPL/nypl-design-system-docs/labels/help%20wanted).

+Another option if you'd like to contribute is to reference our [milestones](https://github.com/NYPL/nypl-design-system-docs/milestones), which track higher-level efforts for this project, and to see any of the milestones fit in with a skillset you may have.
+If one does, feel free to reach out to [@helenvholmes](https://github.com/helenvholmes).